Postmodernism smashes truth into oblivion, introducing an unpalatable nihilism in its place.

-Pointing to the pervasive role that structural, hegemonic ‘power’ plays, not only nationally but transnationally, the postmodernist would argue that, for example, an illiterate, burqa wearing woman living in the western world is not oppressed by her religion per se but is in her position owing to the cultural and social implications around her.
-Put another way, the West is responsible because the primary power position it occupies across the globe creates the framework within which all people see themselves, creating the boundaries of possible courses of action.
+Pointing to the pervasive role that structural, hegemonic ‘power’ plays, not only nationally but transnationally, the postmodernist would argue that, for example, an illiterate, burqa-wearing woman living in the western world is not oppressed by her religion per se but is in her position owing to the cultural and social implications around her.
+Put another way; the West is responsible because the primary power position it occupies across the globe creates the framework within which all people see themselves, creating the boundaries of possible courses of action.

 Postmodernism in University Campuses

-Imagine, for a moment, that you are giving a lecture at a popular university in the US.
+Imagine, for a moment, that you are giving a lecture at a modern university in the US.
 Entitled ‘The Problem of Islamism in The West’, you expect a chock-full lecture hall with the odd controvertible question or some wisenheimer babbling on during, what should have been, his brief remark.
 Instead, a large number of irritated and increasingly truculent students decide to protest outside the lecture room.
-Donning slogans such as ‘No Freedom for Hate Speech’, ‘Down with White Privilege’ and ‘White Colonialism No More’, you turn up at the campus and immediately set upon and your lecture sabotaged for publicising narratives that are claimed to shore up white structural hegemony.
+Donning slogans such as ‘No Freedom for Hate Speech’, ‘Down with White Privilege’ and ‘White Colonialism No More’, you turn up at the campus and immediately set upon, and your lecture sabotaged for publicising narratives that are claimed to shore up white structural hegemony.

 If this hypothetical scenario sounds too fanciful, consider for one moment what is happening around US and UK universities.
-In the UK 12 universities have outright banned “controversial” speakers, 10 have banned publications, 11 have banned fancy dress, 23% of universities have safe-space policies, and a staggering 37% have ‘No Platform’ policies.
+In the UK 12 universities have outright banned “controversial” speakers, ten have banned publications, 11 have banned fancy dress, 23% of universities have safe-space policies, and a staggering 37% have ‘No Platform’ policies.
 Thumping for such censorious atmospheres at universities, student unions and students typically point to power structures and the need to protect the most persecuted.
-In the US a fifth of undergraduates say it’s acceptable to use physical force to silence a speaker who makes ‘offensive and hurtful statements’.
+In the US a fifth of all undergraduates claims it’s acceptable to use physical force to silence a speaker who makes ‘offensive and hurtful statements’.
 Often it’s the case that those condoning such contemptible, censorious approaches hail from the humanities subjects.
 For example, 12 of the 13 academics at U.C.
 Berkeley who added their names to a petition to the chancellor remonstrating controversial conservative commentator and professional provocateur, Milo Yiannopoulos, were from Critical theory, Gender studies and Post-Colonial, and Postmodernist backgrounds.

 In the US a fifth of undergraduates say it’s acceptable to use physical force to silence a speaker who makes ‘offensive and hurtful statements’

-American science writer, Michael Shermer, rightly notes that in universities it is people’s skin colour or their ethnicity, gender, sexual orientation, etc., that are now the chief criteria by which people are judged.
-Put another way, the power relations accorded to the identities people occupy have become the chief factor by which someone is judged.
+American science writer, Michael Shermer, rightly notes that in universities it is people’s skin colour or their ethnicity, gender, sexual orientation, etc., that are now the main criteria by which people are judged.
+Put another way, the power relations accorded to the identities people occupy have become the main factor by which someone is judged.
 Agreeing with Shermer that postmodernists have hijacked academia, academic Sumatra Maitra stresses in her article Methods Behind the Campus Madness that ‘Postmodernists have tried to hijack biology, have taken over large parts of political science, almost all of anthropology, history and English,’ and pointing to the fact they ‘have proliferated self-referential journals, citation circles, non-replicable research’ and curtailed the ‘nuanced debate through activism and marches, instigating a bunch of gullible students to intimidate any opposing ideas.’